I hope you enjoy this blog post.

 2. Mona Lisa, Leonardo Da Vinci, 1503-1519

 Owned by the government of France, Mona Lisa has been on display at the Louvre in Paris since 1804.
-One of the most famous female paintings now sits behind bulletproof glass, after being stolen in 1911 and attacked by various activist groups over the years.
+One of the most famous female paintings – even now in 2023 – sits behind bulletproof glass, after being stolen in 1911 and attacked by various activist groups over the years.

 3. Girl with a Pearl Earring, Johannes Vermeer, c.1665